 - Reduce the water to a simmer.

-- Remove bagels from oven and preheat oven to 400°F.
+- Remove bagels from the oven and preheat to 400°F.

 - Place risen bagels in the water; cook each side for about 30-45 seconds.

 - Place the bagels on a cooled, parchment lined baking sheet.

-- If using egg white wash, bake in oven for 10 minutes or until they are no longer sticky on the outside.
+- If using egg white wash for a shiny finish, bake in the oven for 10 minutes or until they are no longer sticky on the outside.
 Brush with egg white and water mixture (whisked together and kept cold) and return to oven.

 - Continue to bake for a total 25 minutes or until nicely golden brown.
-You do not want to bake it until it is too brown if you plan on toasting them.
+You do not want to bake them until they are too brown if you plan on toasting them.

 - Transfer them to a cooling rack until cooled, about 40 minutes.

-- Slice with a serrated knife; freeze any unused bagels; then defrost as needed.
+- Slice with a serrated knife; freeze any unused bagels; defrost as needed.

 I noticed that using 1 1/2 teaspoons of sugar actually made the bagels pretty shiny, alone, without the use of egg wash, but I wanted to use it to help brown the dough.
 Using egg wash, you'll find it browns very easily on the outside while in the toaster, but the inside browns slower.
 I'd give it a try without the egg wash in the future.